Who Is On The American Coins

 The American Women Quarters Program

-One of the most significant recent developments in American coin design is the American Women Quarters Program, launched in 2022.
-This program features quarters with reverse designs honoring prominent American women who have made significant contributions to the nation.
+Among all the recent developments in American coin design options, the American Women Quarters Program, launched in 2022 holds the most weight.
+In real terms, this program features quarters with reverse designs honoring prominent American women who have made significant contributions to the nation.
 Each year from 2022 to 2025, five new quarters will be released, each featuring a different woman.

 The women honored in the program represent a wide range of fields, including science, the arts, politics, and activism.
 Some of the honorees include Maya Angelou, the renowned poet and author; Sally Ride, the first American woman in space; Wilma Mankiller, the first female Principal Chief of the Cherokee Nation; and Anna May Wong, the first Chinese American Hollywood film star.
 The American Women Quarters Program is a landmark initiative that recognizes the contributions of women to American history and promotes gender equality.